ext4n/FTPSTLK/README.md

 - Fixed translation and output of information.
 - Many improvements and bugs.
 - Improvements and bug fixes.

+   ## v.
+1.11-en <h4>
+   from 22.08.21
+- Fixed update error, when at the time of update the file could not be updated, and the old version of the program was started.
+- Updated program update logic.
+- Minor improvements and bug fixes.

 ## In the plans... <h2>